Study Engineering at Harvard University

 Jobs and placements:

 Harvard University stands out because of the diversity it offers to its students.
 For example, an engineering student is encouraged to take a course in the liberal arts, say Greek mythology.
 Unlike the graduates from other pure technical colleges, a Harvard engineering student is well-rounded not only in technological disciplines but also has an understanding of humanities disciplines.
-The QS World University rankings for Graduate Employability ranks Harvard in the 4th place among all Universities in the world.
 It is no wonder that a degree from Harvard opens doors to multiple career options.

 Notable alumni from the University include names such as the founder of Facebook Mark Zuckerberg; co-founder of Microsoft Steve Ballmer; and technical director at Pixar Animation Studios Danielle Feinberg.